After Russian forces pull back, a shattered town breathes

 Bundled up against the freezing wind, he and others ventured out to see what had been left behind.

 Unexploded ordnance littered the square in front of the train station.
 Trenches and berms lined the square in a sign that Russian forces tried to defend their position.
-In a bunker under the station, with thick walls and door, rooms were full of army uniforms and boots left behind.
+In a bunker under the station, with thick walls and door, rooms were full of army uniforms and boots.

 On the walls were patriotic messages including drawings signed by children in Russian reading “Thanks for the peace, soldier.”
 Another room had been used as a clinic, with unused drips ready and desks turned into beds, although there was no sign of blood.